 Address: P.za della Cattedrale, 3, 34131 Trieste TS, Italy

-At the centre of the antique Roman city of Trieste (the first pre-Roman name was Tergeste) in Northern Italy, the main church is a Roman Catholic cathedral devoted to Saint Justus.
+At the center of the antique Roman city of Trieste (the first pre-Roman name was Tergeste) in Northern Italy, this beautiful church is a Roman Catholic cathedral devoted to Saint Justus.

 Rising on a hill of the same name, the architecturally significant San Giusto Cathedral was built near the Castello di San Giusto in the 1300s and is the seat of the Bishop of Trieste.

-The Gulf of Trieste has been a vast commercial shipping port for hundreds of years and the sight of many naval conflicts throughout history.
+The Gulf of Trieste has been a vast commercial shipping port for hundreds of years and has seen many naval conflicts throughout history.

 The Museo del Mare provides information and fascinating displays about the port and naval history operations.

-Inside, there are ships model, many parts of different vessels, and many pieces of equipment salvaged from historical boats.
+Inside this museum are ship models, many parts of different vessels, and many pieces of equipment salvaged from historical boats.

-The Museo Del Mare is a magnificent place to visit at the Harbor if you want to learn the history of Trieste.
+The Museo Del Mare is one of the places of interest in Trieste if you want to learn the history of this city by the sea.

 Price: 5 euros